 Within its walls there is a lot to see.
-Authentic artistic treasures from different eras of which I give you a little preview in this post to help you contextualize what you can discover once you are there.
+Authentic artistic treasures from different periods of which I give you a little preview in this post to help you contextualize what you can discover once you are there.
 Ah!
-And do not forget to take a look at the price of tickets to the Capitoline Museums and the opening hours of the Capitoline Museums to prepare your visit in detail.## 1.
-The Capitoline She-Wolf
+And do not forget to take a look at the price of tickets to the Capitoline Museums and the opening hours of the Capitoline Museums to prepare your visit in detail.

 2. The Equestrian Statue of Marcus Aurelius